 But the tide would soon turn, thanks, in no small part, to McGrath.

 The Waterford native had been Irish ‘rower of the year’ in 1999, but a chronic back injury laid waste to his career.
 McGrath turned to martial arts and, in 2008, he fell in love with a South African woman and moved to Paarl, in the Western Cape.

 While in Colombia, as a coach to South Africa’s tug-of-war team, McGrath was told about Manyonga’s situation.
 Upon returning to Paarl, McGrath set off in search of him, keen to help him find a way back to sport.
 That he did, Manyonga eventually returning to long-jumping, despite several relapses with crystal meth.

-In a 2014 feature with The Mail & Guardian, McGrath was asked about his future: “As far as I can tell, there are only two ways he can go: he’ll either be standing on an Olympic podium, or he’ll be dead from an overdose by the time he’s 30.”
+In a 2014 feature with, McGrath was asked about his future: “As far as I can tell, there are only two ways he can go: he’ll either be standing on an Olympic podium, or he’ll be dead from an overdose by the time he’s 30.”

 It turned to be the former.
 Manyonga roared back to form in 2016 and, at the Olympics in Rio, he unleashed a lifetime best of 8.37m in the penultimate round.